How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 DVLA usually sends:

-A V778 retention certificate or updated documentation by post
+- a V778 retention certificate / updated documentation by post

 The seller must not hand over fake or edited documents.
 Only genuine DVLA documents count.

-The buyer then uses the V778 to assign the plate to their vehicle online or by post.
+- Buyer uses the V778 to assign the plate online or by post

-Seller uses DVLA’s online service to put the plate straight onto the buyer’s vehicle, using the buyer’s vehicle details.
+- Seller uses DVLA online to put the plate straight onto the buyer’s vehicle using the buyer’s vehicle details

-Only after DVLA has confirmed the assignment should the buyer:
+Only after DVLA confirms the assignment should the buyer:

 Until then, the buyer must keep the existing legal registration on the car.